DIAGNijmegen/website-content/content/pages/vacancies/few-shot-segmentation.md

 type: student
 picture: vacancies/segmentation.jpg
 template: vacancy-single
-people: Bram van Ginneken, Silvan Quax
+people: Niels van Hoeffelen, Bram van Ginneken, Silvan Quax
 description: Develop a 3D segmentation method that can learn a task from only a few segmented 2D slices.

 **This is an AI for Health MSc project.
 Students are